aws-samples/amazon-workmail-lambda-templates/workmail-chat-bot-python/README.md

 You now have a working Lambda function that will be triggered by WorkMail based on the rule you created.

-## Customizing Your Lambda Function
-If you'd like to add support for a new chat application or further customize your Lambda function, open the [AWS Lambda Console](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions) to edit and test your Lambda function with the built-in code editor.
-For more information, see this [documentation](https://docs.aws.amazon.com/lambda/latest/dg/code-editor.html).
+If you'd like to add support for a new chat application or further customize your Lambda function, open the [AWS Lambda Console](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions) to edit and test your Lambda function with the built-in code editor.
+For more information, see [Documentation](https://docs.aws.amazon.com/lambda/latest/dg/code-editor.html).

 For more advanced use cases, such as changing your CloudFormation template to create additional AWS resources that will support this application, follow the instructions below.

-## Local Development and Testing
+## Development
 Clone this repository from [GitHub](https://github.com/aws-samples/amazon-workmail-lambda-templates).

+We recommend creating and activating a virtual environment, for more information see [Creation of virtual environments](https://docs.python.org/3/library/venv.html).

 If you are not familiar with CloudFormation templates, see [Learn Template Basics](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html).